mazzz1y/majmun/docs/config/channels.md

 ## How It Works

-A channel scans its `sources`, probes each file's duration and title with `ffprobe`, and lays the files out on a continuous looping timeline.
-The live position follows wall-clock time, so it survives restarts (the schedule is persisted under [`state_dir`](../config.md)) and stays consistent for every viewer.
+A channel scans its `sources`, lays the files out on a continuous looping timeline, and plays it as one shared [`playout`](./playout.md) transcode.
+The live position follows wall-clock time, so it survives restarts and is the same for every viewer.

-The video is produced by the [`proxy.playout`](./proxy/playout.md) command — one FFmpeg transcode per channel, shared across all viewers.

-The schedule is built at startup and rebuilt in the background when files change or `refresh_interval` elapses.
-Probe results are cached, so unchanged files are never re-probed.
-Viewers are never interrupted: during a rebuild the channel keeps serving the previous schedule, a deleted file is skipped on the fly, and a channel with no schedule yet serves a placeholder stream.
+### Picking Up File Changes

+majmun re-scans the `sources` every [`refresh_interval`](./playout.md) (default `30m`) to notice files you've added or removed.
+To avoid cutting off a show, a changed file set is not adopted the moment it's detected.
+Instead:

+- **Added files** appear at the next [`schedule_swap_at`](./playout.md) time (local, default `04:00`), and only once the programme playing then finishes — so turnover always lands on a programme boundary.
+- **Removed files** are also deferred to that swap, *unless* a removed file is next due to air before the swap lands (i.e. before the programme spanning the swap time finishes).
+Since the looping transcode would crash when it reopens a missing file, that case triggers an immediate, controlled restart.

+The first build is immediate (the channel starts right away), and if all sources disappear the channel keeps playing its last good schedule.

 ## YAML Structure